 If you are a daughter church, you can probably expect some financial support from the mother church.
-In “The State of Church Planting in the United States” one example is given of a church in Orlando, Florida that has planted several churches and will commit to providing $25,000 per year for 3 years.
+For example, a church in Orlando, Florida that has planted several churches and will commit to providing $25,000 per year for 3 years.
 Typically, you should plan on trying to reach self sufficiency within 3 years.
 Within 5 years 70% of new churches successfully reach self sufficiency.

 It is also possible to get national support from your denomination.
 It is hard to estimate what to expect here, this is completely dependent on your denomination, so you will just need to do some research.

 Once you have all of your assumptions and data put together it is time to enter your income projections into ProjectionHub.
 Here is a screenshot below.
 You will notice that I applied a growth rate to the Tithes and Offerings category because hopefully you are adding new people to your congregation.
 The growth rate depends on a variety of factors, so I am just going to assume a 4% monthly growth rate for the first year and then going down to 2% and 1% monthly for years 2 and 3.

 Also, in this particular template that I am creating, I am assuming 25,000 per year from the mother church spread out over 12 months, and a $500 a month stipend from the national denomination.